 The content or articles you put on the blog must cover the basics of the event, including:

-Event Bloggers starts doing all the processes months before the actual event date to rank up on Google.
+Event Bloggers does all the processes months before the actual upcoming event to rank up on Google.
 You'll definitely notice this in a span of time while working on your event blog.

-With event blogging, you can earn a lot within some days (more than what you can make monthly or yearly).
-Some of them earn up to $10, 000 per day, which is great.
+With event blogging, you can earn a lot within a few days (more than what you can make monthly or yearly).
+Some of them earn up to $10, 000+ per day, which is great.
 As what you invest is so little and its nothing compared to what you can earn.

 Event blogging is perfect for those who love to work at specific periods in a year or those who don’t want to work all the time.

 Especially those who want to make out time with family, holidays, and other activities.

-Another disadvantage is that you must to stay online always till event ends.
+Another disadvantage is that you must stay online always until the event ends.
 If server, script issue, theme or plugin issues occur, you may lose a lot of money.